Halifax to host 2025 Canadian Curling Trials; Liverpool gets Mixed Doubles Trials | TSN

 The Canadian Mixed Doubles Curling Trials will be played Dec.
 30, 2024-Jan.
 4, 2025, at Queens Place Emera Centre in Liverpool, N.S.

-Curling Canada announced in the spring that the Mixed Doubles Trials will be moved to 14 months in advance of the Winter Olympics in order to give the winning time more time to prepare.
+Curling Canada said in the spring that the Mixed Doubles Trials will be moved to 14 months in advance of the Winter Olympics in order to give the winning team more time to prepare.
 Going forward, curlers can now compete in both mixed doubles and regular four-person curling at the Olympics if they qualify for both.

 Finally, the Canadian Pre-Trials will take place at the Andrew H. McCain Arena in Wolfville, N.S. from Oct.
 21-26, 2025.
 The winning men's and women's team will earn the final spots for the Canadian Olympic Trials in November of that year.